sjvrensburg/webcam-ocr/README.md

 # Webcam OCR

+**Important Licensing Notice**: This application uses components from the handwriting_ocr package which may include components with unclear or proprietary licensing terms.
+This application is provided for research and educational purposes only.
+Please consult the handwriting_ocr package documentation and ensure compliance with all licensing requirements before using this software in any production environment.

 A Python application for OCR processing of webcam input, with support for both physical and virtual cameras (like OBS Virtual Camera).

 ## Features